payjoin/nolooking/README.md

 lnd_cert_path="/home/dan/.lnd/tls.cert"
 lnd_macaroon_path="/home/dan/.lnd/data/chain/bitcoin/mainnet/admin.macaroon"
 ```

+   - payjoin uses a secured `https` or `onion` server endpoint to coordinate.
+The endpoint you specify should be addressable from whatever sender you use.
+Step 2 assumes your sender is local.
+The endpoint configuration parameter is printed in the bip21 uri.
    - Lines starting with `lnd_` specify your connection to your bitcoin node.
    - You will be able to view the nolooking site on `bind_port` and the payjoin endpoint will be `endpoint` (e.g. can be a domain).

 4. Run with `nolooking --conf nolooking.conf`